Does DINOv3 Set a New Medical Vision Standard? Benchmarking 2D and 3D Classification, Segmentation, and Registration: Benchmark Setup

 \section{Benchmark Setup}

-To evaluate the capabilities of DINOv3 \cite{dinov3} as a generic off-the-shelf vision encoder for medical imaging, we designed a multi-faceted benchmark assessing its performance across the most common tasks and data dimensionalities.
+To evaluate the capabilities of DINOv3 \cite{dinov3} as a generic off-the-shelf vision encoder for medical imaging, we designed a multi-faceted benchmark assessing its performance across the most common tasks and diverse data formats, ranging from static 2D images and 3D volumetric scans.
 A key feature claimed in DINOv3 is the fine granularity of its features.
 Therefore, we are particularly interested in evaluating how this transfers to fine-grained medical imaging tasks such as image segmentation.
-Our benchmark is structured to cover a wide range of modalities and tasks, including 2D classification, 3D classification, and 3D segmentation.
-The evaluation spans diverse modalities such as X-ray, Whole Slide Imaging (WSI), Electron Microscopy (EM), and volumetric data from Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Positron Emission Tomography (PET).
+Our benchmark is structured to cover a wide range of modalities and tasks, including 2D classification, 2D registration, 2D segmentation, 3D classification, 3D segmentation, and 3D registration.
+The evaluation spans diverse modalities such as X-ray, ultrasound, Whole Slide Imaging (WSI), endoscopy images, Electron Microscopy (EM), and volumetric data from Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Positron Emission Tomography (PET).
 We systematically analyse scalability by evaluating three different model scales (DINOv3-S, DINOv3-B, and DINOv3-L) across multiple input resolutions.